jcaw/porthole/README.md

 requests via HTTP.
 Functions will be executed in the current Emacs session, and the results returned to your client.

-If you want a layer of protection, `http-rpc-server` has support for [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+If you want a layer of protection, `porthole` has support for [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 It's easy to enable.
 Just supply a username and/or password when starting the server.

-Functions in this package are prefixed with `hrpc-`.
+Functions in this package are prefixed with `porthole-`.

 ## The JSON-RPC 2.0 Protocol